 Skills Active led the 2019 consultation on the Creative, Cultural and Recreation WDC, and sent out a discussion document for stakeholders across these coverage areas.
 We are excited about the opportunity for our industries to have a greater voice through this body, and we are working with TEC to hand over our standard setting and skills leadership functions.

-The Education Minister has also made a late change to the makeup of the Creative, Cultural and Recreation WDC, adding Technology/ICT.
+It's also worth noting that in mid-2020, the Education Minister made a late change to the makeup of the Creative, Cultural and Recreation WDC, adding Technology/ICT.
 This is an important change which increases the scope of our industry grouping.
 While this may give the council a stronger voice overall, there is a risk that the voices of sport and recreation are lost among other government-targeted areas like creative and technology.

 Still wondering about something?
 Get in touch!